kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 * Within a Workload there is a list of groups of pods.
 Each group represents a top-level division of pods within a Workload.
 Each group can be independently gang scheduled (or not use gang scheduling).
 This group is named  `PodGroup` and represented by the `PodGroup` API resource.
 * In a future , we expect that this group can optionally specify further subdivision into sub groups.
 Each sub-group can have an index.
 The indexes go from 0 to N, without repeats or gaps.
 These subgroups are called `PodSubGroup`.
 * In subsequent KEPs, we expect that a sub-group can optionally specify further subdivision into pod equivalence classes.
 All pods in a pod equivalence class have the same values for all fields that affect scheduling feasibility.
 These pod equivalence classes are called `PodSet`.

+### PodGroup Naming Conventions

+- `PodGroup` names must be unique within the namespace.
+- The name must be a valid DNS subdomain[^7].
+- The controller that creates the `PodGroup` is responsible for generating the name based on the above conventions.

 ### Associating Pod into PodGroups